FOREX-Dollar consolidates Q1 gains with Biden's spending plan

 By Julien Ponthus

-LONDON, April 1 (Reuters) - Backed by a $2 trillion U.S. government spending plan, the dollar consolidated its first-quarter gains on Thursday, holding near multi-month highs while a new lockdown in France weighed on the euro.
+LONDON, April 1 (Reuters) - Backed by a $2 trillion U.S. government spending plan, the dollar consolidated its first-quarter gains on Thursday, holding near multi-month highs while upbeat factory data from the euro zone offset news of a new lockdown in France.

-In early trades in Europe, the dollar index =USD stood at 93.286, close to a five-month high of 93.439 reached on Wednesday.
+In midday trading in Europe, the dollar index =USD was flat at 93.208 and hanging on close to a five-month high of 93.439 reached on Wednesday.

 The U.S. currency gained 3.57% against the basket of six major currencies during the first quarter of 2021, its best quarterly performance since 2018 with investors betting on a swift and robust economic recovery.